Page Title: Flagpole Halyard Line How To Re-rope a flagpole How to rig a snaphook How to spot worn out halyard

 The Flag GuyTM recommends He-Man HalyardTM MADE in USA

-Double braid construction consists of a tightly braided jacket over a braided core is like a rope within a rope.
+Double braid construction consists of a tightly-braided jacket over a braided core is like a rope within a rope.
 Double braid construction gives you about TWICE the breaking strength of standard solid braid polyester halyard.
-This product is clearly for someone who wants to up the ante and get the best available double braid polyester halyard.
+This product is clearly for someone who wants to get the best available double braid polyester halyard.

 Double Braid Polyester